Phuker/phuker.github.io/Readme.en.md

 Results:

-- This solution is also available for free GitHub accounts
+- This solution is available for free GitHub accounts, you don't need to pay only for this feature
 - File modification history is not public, nobody can view historical private data at will
 - The list of files is not public, nobody can easily find secret pages and files
 - Nobody can fork, clone, and downloads static website files